 - Defect Analysis and Fixing

-PS: The automation process life cycle may differ from one company to the next.
+PS: The life cycle of the automation process may differ from one company to the next.

-In this post, we will focus on the very first step of the automation process, i.e. “Automation Feasibility Study”.
+In this post, we will focus on the very first step of the automation process, i.e., the “Automation Feasibility Study“.

 “In automation testing, feasibility analysis refers to a checklist that we use to determine if we should automate the test cases or not.”